Basics of Income Statement

 #1 – Revenue

-It is the first line item of the income statement, and revenue is calculated by the volume for the product times the selling price.
-If a company has said five segments that sum up to make the total revenue, then the total of revenues for individual segments make up the total revenue.
-Revenue is also known as sales or turnover and used interchangeably in different countries.
-Sales is a very crucial figure to look at a company, for a company to expand its important for it to increase its sales over time and in a way, capture market share.
+It is the first line item of the income statement, and revenue is calculated by the volume of the product times the selling price.
+If a company has five segments that sum up to make the total revenue, then the total revenues for individual segments make up the total revenue.
+Revenue is also known as sales or turnover and is used interchangeably in different countries.
+Sales is a very crucial figure to look at; for a company to expand, it needs to increase its sales over time and, in a way, capture market share.

-We note that Google (Alphabet) makes revenue primarily from three activities – advertising revenues from Google Properties, advertising revenues from Network Members Properties and Other revenues (includes play store, hardware, cloud services, licensing, etc.)
+We note that Google (Alphabet) makes revenue primarily from three activities – advertising revenues from Google Properties, advertising revenues from Network Members Properties, and Other revenues (including play store, hardware, cloud services, licensing, etc.)

 source: Alphabet (Google) SEC Filings